thomasmarsh/mcts/tuner/README.md

 # MCTS game tuner

-`tuner` is a foreground, reproducible strategy tuner for executables that implement the game-host `describe`, `compare validate`, and `compare eval` protocol.
-It freezes an explicit deployment objective before creating an artifact, then runs as many complete retained-elite cohorts as the declared evaluation budget funds.
-The first cohort uses the bootstrap/SMAC/random-reserve schedule; at each completed-cohort boundary the top `--finalists` candidates are retained as elites and the next challenger cohort (filled from the frozen challenger schedule) starts only when the remaining tuning budget can fund all of its planned new pairs.
-When another whole cohort does not fit, the latest cohort's finalists receive held-out validation.
+`tuner` is a foreground, reproducible strategy tuner for game-host executables that implement `describe`, `compare validate`, and `compare eval`.
+It freezes the deployment objective before it starts, retains the best candidates between cohorts, and validates the final shortlist against held-out tasks.

+The tuner is deliberately conservative about what its results mean.
+It records the evidence needed to replay a run, keeps tuning and validation data separate, and labels reduced-fidelity results as `mechanics_smoke`, not `production`.

+## Start a run

-An objective is strict JSON containing the schema default and one or more raw, inline historical opponent configurations.
-The checked-in Druid deployment objective is `tuner/objectives/druid-reference-v1.json`; Python never resolves named Rust presets at runtime.
+The checked-in Druid objective is `tuner/objectives/druid-reference-v1.json`.
+It contains the schema default and raw, inline historical opponent configurations.
+Python does not resolve named Rust presets at runtime.

 ```bash
 uv run --project tuner tuner \